18 Must-Have Negotiation Skills For Procurement Professionals

 Short questions reveal short answers.
 And shorter answers help you ask more questions.
 While negotiations do take time, not beating around the bush also helps.
 With shorter questions, you can formulate more questions during the entire negotiation.

 Why ask questions that are not relevant to negotiations?
-It’s because the other party might be trying to stall you for time.
-This is one negotiation tactic that dubious negotiators sometimes use to trick you for information.
 When asking questions, ask those that are very important to the negotiations.
-Anything else should be ignored unless it is an all too important question.
+Anything else should be ignored, unless you’re trying to break the ice.

-4. Listening through Reaffirming the Statement / Question
+4. Listen through Reaffirming the Statement / Question

 Another sign that shows you were listening is through reaffirming what the other party just said.
 This is also called mirroring.
 You can use this when asking a question that needs clarification.